kaazing/javascript.client/README.md

 # Building This Project

 ## Installing Dependencies
-Before building the kaazing-client-javascript, please install and configure the following dependencies:
+Before building kaazing-client-javascript, please install and configure the following dependencies:

 * [Git](http://git-scm.com/): The [Github Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
 * [Node.js](http://nodejs.org/): Node is used to install necessary dependancies.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.